csdms/help-desk/.github/ISSUE_TEMPLATE/new-csdms-jupyterhub-account.md

 ---

 Thank you for signing up to use the CSDMS JupyterHub.
-Please provide your CSDMS username and a brief description of why you're signing up (a sentence is fine).
+Please provide your CSDMS username and a brief description of why you're signing up (a sentence or two is fine).

 *CSDMS username:*

 *Describe why you're signing up for an account:*